Complication rate

 Total disc replacement (TDR), or artificial disc replacement (ADR), is a type of arthroplasty in which degenerated intervertebral discs in the vertebral column are replaced with artificial disc implants in the lumbar (lower) or cervical (upper) spine.
 The procedure is used to treat chronic, severe low back pain and cervical pain resulting from degenerative disc disease.

-Total disc replacement (TDR), or artificial disc replacement (ADR), is a type of arthroplasty in which degenerated intervertebral discs in the vertebral column are replaced with artificial disc implants in the lumbar (lower) or cervical (upper) spine.
-The procedure is used to treat chronic, severe low back pain and cervical pain resulting from degenerative disc disease.
-Disc replacement is also an alternative intervention for symptomatic disc herniation with associated arm and hand, or leg symptoms.
+Total disc replacement (TDR), also called artificial disc replacement (ADR), is a type of arthroplasty in which degenerated intervertebral discs in the spinal column are replaced with artificial disc implants, in either the lumbar (lower) or cervical (upper) spine.
+It is used to treat chronic, severe low-back pain and cervical (neck) pain arising from degenerative disc disease, and it is also an alternative intervention for symptomatic disc herniation associated with arm and hand, or leg, symptoms — known as radicular pain.
+Total disc replacement was developed as an alternative to spinal fusion, with the goal of reducing or eliminating pain while still allowing motion throughout the spine.
+Faster recoveries after surgery have also been widely reported by surgeons.
+Another potential benefit is the prevention of premature breakdown at levels of the spine adjacent to the treated one — a recognised risk after fusion surgery — and recent studies have shown a strong correlation between preserving motion in the spine and avoiding this adjacent-segment degeneration.

 Average recovery for Disc Replacement is 0 days.
 Individual recovery varies — always follow your surgeon’s specific guidance.